networked-aframe/networked-aframe/docs/Tutorial: Create your first Networked-Aframe experience.md

 ### Syncing Custom Components

 Components are synchronized by checking the `data` property [provided by A-Frame](https://aframe.io/docs/0.5.0/core/entity.html#getattribute-componentname) on a network 'tick'.
 How quickly this tick happens can be defined in the [NAF Options](https://github.com/haydenjameslee/networked-aframe#options), but the default is 15 times per second.
-On each tick the `data` property is checked against its previous value, and if its changed its sent over the network to the other connected clients.
+On each tick the `data` property is checked against its previous value, and if it changed it's sent over the network to the other users.

 So how do we choose which components to sync?
-By default, the `position` and `rotation` components are synced.
-But NAF lets you specify any component that you wish to sync, included child components found in the deep depths of your templates.
+By default, the `position` and `rotation` components are synced but NAF lets you specify any component that you wish to sync, included child components found in the deep depths of your templates.

 To define synced components we introduce the concept of a NAF `schema`.
 These schemas are basic Javascript objects that either define just the component's name if the component is at the root level of the entity, or they define a CSS selector and the component name if the component is on a child entity.